pmuellr/wr/README.md

 wr will not normally exit.
 Use ctrl-c or equivalent to kill the process from the command-line.

+Diagnostic information from `wr` will be written to stderr.

 ENVIRONMENT
 -----------

-If the current directory has a `.wr` file in it, that file is assumed to have the contents of a `wr` invocation in it, one argument per line.
+If the current directory has a `.wr` file in it, that file is assumed to have the contents of a `wr` invocation in it.
+Options, option/value pairs, the command to run, and each file to be watched should be specified on separate lines.
 The file may contain blank lines or lines starting with the `#` character, which are considered comments.